Tran-Foxxo/LRLuna/README.md

 There are a lot of new features, I'll list them somewhere eventually
 # Issues

-Be sure to post any issues found in LRAether here: https://github.com/AetherGaming/LRAether/issues
+Be sure to post any issues found in LRLuna here: https://github.com/AetherGaming/LRAether/issues
 # Build

 Run nuget restore in src (Visual Studio will do this for you) Build src/linerider.sln with msbuild or Visual Studio